 I am really struggling with my words.

 It feels a bit awkward to just jump in, but I don't know how else to start talking about it.
 Not too long ago I went through a profound spiritual awakening that has hijacked my life, shattering all that was and leaving me not even wanting to pick up the pieces.
 Every element of life has been affected.
-Even when it comes to my work—other than working one on one with my mentorship clients & offering my evergreen programs, I feel like I'm at a complete standstill with all I had planned for this year.
+Even when it comes to my work—other than offering my self-guided programs Dear Artist, DIY Design, and Inkstains & Alchemy, I feel like I'm at a complete standstill with all I had planned for this year.

 I feel like I need to re-learn everything—how to be, how to go through each day, how to write.
 (Forget the internet advice for bloggers or entrepreneurs to “show up consistently”—I can't even pretend to be consistent anymore.)

 Some spiritual experiences are like fireworks that burst into the dark and then fade or simmer into a manageable burn.
 This allows for some sense of life-carries-on and normal functioning.
 This one has not stopped or slowed down; instead, it has grown stronger and more intense than ever.
 It is heavy.
 All-consuming.
 It feels like a dark night of the soul—only it isn't; I've been there before.
 Often.
 I've done my time in the shadowlands and know them well.
 But this is not that.
 There is no descent; there is no dark.
 There is weight, there is intensity, there are tears and unknowings and being emptied out—but there is Light, so much light, and fullness, and depth and life.

 I don't know what is being birthed right now.